rombrom/rombrom.com/src/posts/021-endgame-data-fetching.md

 So far I've been all talk.
 It's high time for some actual code.
 Lets implement the way we fetch data with Tanstack Query.

+**Note:** there is a [demo repository](https://github.com/rombrom/remix-tanstack-query-hydration-demo) you can check out which contains all code below.

 ```sh
 # Create a Remix project, install Tanstack Query
 # and run dev server